 You know those maps on the inside of your hotel room doors?
 The one that shows the emergency exit route in case of a fire?

-When was the last time you looked at that and actually walked the exit?
+When was the last time you looked at that and walked the exit?

-Before I attended my company’s safety conference in February, this thought had never crossed my mind.
-I held that belief: “It won’t happen to me.”
+Before I attended my company’s safety conference in February 2019 (in Vegas, of all places), this thought had never crossed my mind.
+I believed, “It won’t happen to me.”

 But what if it does?
 Would I know what to do?
 Where to go?
-How to get out if the hallways were filled with smoke and I couldn’t see anything?
-Would I have the presence of mind to take my phone, keys, coat, and shoes with me?
+How to get out if smoke filled the hallways and I couldn’t see anything?
+Would I have mind to take my phone, keys, coat, and shoes with me?

 Now, at every hotel, I walk the emergency exits.
 I find out how far it is from my room, what the walk down feels like, and where I come out of the building.

 I’d like to encourage you to take that five or ten minutes to find the emergency exit routes wherever you’re staying and walk them.
 Make sure you know how to get out of the building if the worst happens.
-If you find that the exits are blocked or otherwise hazardous, tell the front desk.
+If you find something blocking the exits or some other hazard, tell the front desk.

 Is it Worth That Extra Second?

 Do you rush?
 Is it ever worth that extra second, that extra minute?
-At a recent safety summit, the keynote speaker was a man who survived two back-to-back explosions that occurred because his working partner wanted to save three minutes.
+At an OSHA safety summit in Portland, OR, the keynote speaker was a man who survived two back-to-back explosions that occurred because his working partner wanted to save three minutes.